tstreet24/Street_Portfolio/README.md

 * Data collected from yfinance python package

 ### Preprocessing
-* Log transformation to stabilize variance
+* Log transformation of output variable to stabilize variance
-* Dummy variables for seasonality
+* Add dummy variables for seasonality (day of the week and month of the year)

 ### Situation
 * Forecasting the prices of financial instruments is a powerful technique in a variety of scenarios, such as portfolio optimization, risk mitigation, etc. However, forecasting is challenging for many reasons, mostly due to the inherently unpredictable nature of markets and the autocorrelated structure of time-series.